Black scabbard fish

 The fishing activity in Madeira has always been important.
 It started in the 15th century with the early settlers.

 The first historical records of the black scabbard fish fishery date back to the 17th century.
-Today it has significant economic importance in Madeira and represents around 30% – 40% of all catches in Madeira.
+Today it has significant economic importance in Madeira and represents around 30% – 40% of all catches.

-The black and intermediate scabbard (Aphanopus carbo and Aphanopus intermedius) although delicious, are ugly fishes: Their bodies look like a long black eel (about a metre long) with fang-like teeth, no scales, large eyes and shiny black skin.
+Although delicious, the black and intermediate scabbard (Aphanopus carbo and Aphanopus intermedius) are ugly fishes: Their bodies look like long black eels (about a metre long) with fang-like teeth, no scales, large eyes and shiny black skin.

 There is also a white version, the white scabbard fish, which is less popular and not such good eating.

 All the gear is still prepared and done by hand.
 We catch them between depths of 800 and 1300 m, using an artisanal longline fishery, placed horizontally hundreds of metres deep, known as “aparelho de Espada” or “espinhel”.

 Madeiran’s boats are small, made of wood and leave the port early at dusk for several hours.